smartsheet-platform/smartsheet-java-sdk/README.md

 The generated SDK javadoc is here: [http://smartsheet-platform.github.io/smartsheet-java-sdk](http://smartsheet-platform.github.io/smartsheet-java-sdk) (Download as a jar file [here](http://oss.sonatype.org/service/local/artifact/maven/redirect?r=releases&g=com.smartsheet&a=smartsheet-sdk-java&v=LATEST&c=javadoc).)

-## Contributing
-If you would like to contribute a change to the SDK, please fork a branch and then submit a pull request.
-[More info here](https://help.github.com/articles/using-pull-requests).

-#### Running the tests
-Unit tests:
-1. `mvn test`

-Integration tests:
-1. Set up an api access token in `src/integration-test/resources/config.properties`
-2. `mvn integration-test`

-Mock API tests:
-1. Clone the [Smartsheet sdk tests](https://github.com/smartsheet-platform/smartsheet-sdk-tests) repo and follow the instructions from the readme to start the mock server.
-2. `mvn test -Dtest=com.smartsheet.api.sdk_test.*`

 ## Passthrough Option

 If there is an API feature that is not yet supported by the Java SDK, there is a passthrough option that allows you to